 While traveling to or residing in Uruguay, U.S. citizens are subject to the laws of Uruguay.
-If arrested in Uruguay, U.S. citizens must comply with the local legal proceedings which can be very lengthy and different from processes in the United States.
-Nonetheless, it is important to declare U.S. citizenship in order for local authorities to notify the U.S. Embassy in a timely manner.
+If arrested in Uruguay during their stay, U.S. citizens must comply with local legal proceedings, which can be very lengthy and different from those in the United States.
+In any case, it is important to declare U.S. citizenship for local authorities to notify the U.S. Embassy as soon as possible.

-Once notified by the host government, U.S. Embassy Consular staff will contact and/or visit a U.S. citizen while in detention.
-Consular staff will provide U.S. citizens with a list of local lawyers and a basic outline of the legal system in Uruguay but cannot provide legal advice or counsel.
+Once notified by Uruguayan authorities, U.S. Embassy consular staff will contact and/or visit a U.S. citizen while in detention.
+Consular staff will provide U.S. citizens with a list of local lawyers.

 Consular Officer’s Role